DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/plugins/attributes/ldapPasswordHash.md

 ldapPasswordHash(password: str, hashtypes: None | str | list[str] = None) → list[str]
 ```

-Once everything is set up, you can generate your hash list  `ldapPasswordHash` key like this  in a Jinja filter:
+Once everything is set up, you can generate your hash list like this in a Jinja filter:

 ```yaml
 # Will contain a list of hashes of PASSWORD_CLEAR according to